Service Agreements

 When Service is Due

 NORDVEST tracks the next due date for each active agreement and surfaces it on the Next Up page.
-A service becomes due when:
+A PM visit becomes due when:

 - The scheduled date arrives